microsoft/windows-containers-demos/django-poll-app/README.md

 ## Building Docker Image
 ```
-cd D:\windows-containers-demos\django-poll-app
+cd D:\windows-containers-demos\django-poll-app\application
 docker build -t poll_app -f .\Dockerfile .
 ```
 ## Creating Azure Services
-First create Azure Container Registry(ACR).
+Initially, we need to create Azure Container Registry(ACR):

-Open Powershell , login to Azure using command "az login".
+Open Powershell, login to Azure using the command *"az login"*.

 We have created powershell scripts to create resources on Azure.
-Before running these script, we need to specify paramters values in *variable.txt* file.
+Before running these script, we need to specify parameter values in *variable.txt* file.

-ACR is used for storing application docker image.
+ACR is used to store docker image of the application.
 Follow the below path to get the script:

 _D:\windows-containers-demos\django-poll-app\scripts\powershell-scripts\create-acr.ps1_